N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Acknowledgments

 \section{Acknowledgments}

 We thank J. Chen, A. Vainshtein and J. Yagi for illuminating discussions.
-XC is grateful to the 2011 Simons workshop in Mathematics and Physics and the Simons Center for Geometry and Physics for hospitality, where part of the work has been done.
+XC is grateful to the 2011 Simons workshop in Mathematics and Physics and the Simons Center for Geometry and Physics for hospitality, where part of the work was done.

-The work of XC and MS was supported in part by DOE grant DE-FG02-94ER40823.
+The work of XC and MS was supported in part by the DOE grant DE-FG02-94ER40823.